kubedb/docs/docs/setup/install/enterprise.md

 # Install KubeDB Enterprise Edition

 KubeDB Enterprise edition is the open core version of [KubeDB](https://github.com/kubedb/operator).
-It all the features (clustering, etc.) of KubeDB Community Edition and extends it by automating Day 2 operations, improving security and productivity.
+It includes all the features (clustering, etc.) of KubeDB Community Edition and extends it by automating Day 2 operations, improving security and productivity.

 - Back and recovery - KubeDB will provide backup & recovery of databases using Stash.
 - Upgrade and Scaling - KubeDB will provide operator managed human-in-the-loop patch and minor upgrade, downgrade and scaling operations